gwu-cs2541-sp23/gwu-cs2541-sp23.github.io/hw2/hw2.md

     - Email address
     - Engagement points by week - each student has a list representing how many engagement points they have earned per week over the course of 10 weeks.
 You should display each entry and color code it as follows: green if they received 2 points, orange for 1 point, or red for 0 points
     - Total engagement points - display the total points they have earned over all ten weeks
+3. Author page (`/author`): This page should simply return your full name to help with grading.

-Your site must use Python Flask Templates to display these two types of pages.
-You must use CSS to change the default styling, and you should use CSS classes to change the color of engagement point entries.
+Your site must use Python Flask Templates to display the top two types of pages.  **You must use CSS** to change the default styling, and you should use CSS classes to change the color of engagement point entries.
 Let your creativity guide you.

 ## Accessing Student Data